micro-lc/micro-lc/packages/documentation/docs/components/mlc-antd-theme-manager.md

 :::tip
-`mlc-antd-theme-manager` should be used in conjunction with `postcss-ant-dynamic-theme` PosCSS plugin to enable your Ant Design projects to apply the theme created by the web-component.
+`mlc-antd-theme-manager` should be used in conjunction with `postcss-ant-dynamic-theme` PosCSS plugin to enable your Ant Design projects to apply the theme created by the web component.
 :::

-The web-component calculated the CSS variables needed by [Ant Design Dynamic Theme](https://ant.design/docs/react/customize-theme-variable) from a set of base colors (namely, primary, info, success, processing, error, and warning colors).
+The web component calculated the CSS variables needed by [Ant Design Dynamic Theme](https://ant.design/docs/react/customize-theme-variable) from a set of base colors (namely, primary, info, success, processing, error, and warning colors).
 These variables are then injected globally through micro-lc `setStyle` API.